kyle-marshall/file-emitter/README.md

 # File emitter mod

 ## summary
-This mod adds a file emitter component which reads the bytes of a file on your system and spits out one bit at a time as it receives clock signals (via the top input).
+This Logic World mod adds a file emitter component which reads the bytes of a file on your system and spits out one bit at a time as it receives clock signals (via the top input).

 The main output is the current bit (stays active until next clock signal).